-Now we're ten thousand feet up and puffing more than a little.
-I have a hut shaped hotel chalet perched on the top of a mountain.
-Amazing stripy scenery that would give the Grand Canyon a run for its money and troupes of fascinating gelada baboons who are as gentle as the people.
+Now we're ten thousand feet up and puffing more than a little in the Simian Mountains.
+The Ethiopian highlands are split by The Great Rift Valley. leaving the Bale Mountains to the east.
+I have a hut shaped hotel chalet perched on the top of a peak.
+Amazing stripy scenery that would give the Grand Canyon a run for its money and troupes of fascinating endemic gelada baboons who are as gentle as the people.
 The large males are very cleverly disguised as small lions with halo type manes.
 They are herbivores and spend all day digging in the soil for roots to eat, or grooming each other.
 At night they scale down the escarpment to hide from the hyenas and leopards.
 We haven't seen any of those.

 Next day is a series of switchbacks through the mountains and across the gorges.
 This time the rock formations peering out the of the haze rival Monument Valley.
 The flatter dry pastures swarm with goats and turbaned locals drive donkeys laden with timber, floppy-eared sheep and cattle, to market.
 The shaggy baby donkeys are almost unbearably cute.
+Ethiopia has the second highest number of working donkeys in the world after China - 11 million.
 There are prettily decorated horse carts with rectangular coloured blinkers, on occasion dangerously out of control and threatening to tip over.